Deprivation measures

 Many other countries around the world use additional indices of deprivation.

 *Super Output Areas (SOAs) are a geographic hierarchy designed to improve the reporting of small area statistics.
 Unlike electoral wards, SOA layers (lower, middle and upper) are of consistent size across the country and are not subjected to regular boundary change.
-[10] In England there are:
+In England, based on the 2011 census there are [11]:

 SOAs are defined by 9 characters: The first character is either E for England or W for Wales.
 The next two characters are either 01 for Lower Layer, or 02 for Middle Layer and the remaining six characters make up the unique 6-digit tag for each zone.[11]